WiseLibs/better-sqlite3/Performance.md

 - Under rare circumstances, the [WAL file](https://www.sqlite.org/wal.html) may experience "checkpoint starvation" (see below).
 - There are some hardware/system limitations that may affect some users, [listed here](https://www.sqlite.org/wal.html).

-However, you trade those disadvantages for greatly improved performance in most web applications.
+However, you trade those disadvantages for extremely fast performance in most web applications.

 ### Checkpoint starvation